forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

   Devices installed with TikTok Reliability Client support monitoring of the app's reliability in the production environment.
 They also used for finding, locating and resolving issues during the app's early stages in the development and testing phases.

 - **PlayStore Server with TikTok Android App Bundle:**
   The server responsible for distributing the TikTok app to users through the Play Store.
-It includes the TikTok Android App Bundle, which may consist of on-demand modules for independent upgrading, contributing to a flexible and efficient app deployment process automaticlaly.
+It includes the TikTok Android App Bundle, which may consist of on-demand modules for independent upgrading, contributing to a flexible and efficient app deployment process automatically.

 For the purpose of this document and to manage our time effectively, we will be focusing on the design of the TikTok Reliability Client.
 This specific component plays a crucial role in monitoring the app's reliability in the production environment and assisting in issue identification and resolution during the app's early stages in the development and testing phases.